Unsecured Promissory Note

 An unsecured promissory note is a written financial instrument in which a borrower (the maker) unconditionally promises to repay a specified sum of money to a lender (the payee) without pledging any collateral to secure the debt obligation.
 The lender's sole recourse in the event of default is to pursue a collection action through the court system to obtain a money judgment against the borrower, making the lender's decision to extend credit entirely dependent on the borrower's creditworthiness, income, and reputation.
 Unsecured promissory notes are governed by UCC Article 3, which establishes the rules for negotiable instruments, including requirements for the instrument's form, transfer, and enforcement.
 These notes are the most common instrument for personal loans between individuals, family loans, small business lending, and any transaction where the parties prefer simplicity over the complexity of collateral arrangements.

 Because unsecured promissory notes carry higher risk for the lender, they typically command higher interest rates than secured obligations to compensate for the absence of collateral protection.
 The interest rate must comply with the applicable state usury laws, which impose maximum rates that vary significantly by jurisdiction and loan type.
 For loans between family members or related parties, the IRS requires that the note charge at least the Applicable Federal Rate (AFR) to avoid imputed interest rules under IRC Section 7872.
 An unsecured promissory note can be structured as an installment note with regular periodic payments, a lump-sum note with a single payment at maturity, or a demand note that allows the lender to require full repayment at any time.
 Each structure carries different risk profiles and is suitable for different lending relationships.
-For more complex lending transactions, the parties may prefer a comprehensive promissory note with additional terms and protections.
+For more complex lending transactions, the parties may prefer a thorough Promissory note form with additional terms and protections.

 The enforceability of an unsecured promissory note depends on meeting the requirements for a valid negotiable instrument under UCC Article 3.
 The note must be in writing, signed by the maker, contain an unconditional promise to pay a fixed or determinable amount of money, be payable on demand or at a definite time, and be payable to order or to bearer.
 If the note meets these requirements, it qualifies as a negotiable instrument that can be transferred to third parties who may acquire the rights of a holder in due course, which provides enhanced enforcement rights.
 The statute of limitations for enforcing a promissory note varies by state, typically ranging from three to ten years depending on whether the note is classified as a written contract.
 A lender should be aware that an expired statute of limitations may bar collection efforts even if the debt remains morally and financially valid.

 When a borrower defaults on an unsecured promissory note, the lender's remedies are limited to filing a lawsuit to obtain a default judgment or contested judgment, and then enforcing that judgment through wage garnishment, bank account levies, or property liens.
 The lender has no right to seize specific assets without first going through the judicial process, which is why careful evaluation of the borrower's ability to repay is critical before extending unsecured credit.
 The note should include a clear acceleration clause that allows the lender to demand the full balance upon default, as well as provisions for the recovery of attorney fees and court costs incurred in collection efforts.
 For loans to businesses, the lender may require a personal guarantee from the business owners to provide an additional layer of protection beyond the business entity's obligation.
-A personal guarantee effectively converts the business's unsecured obligation into a personal obligation of the guarantor, which can be enforced alongside a service agreement or other related business documents.
+A personal guarantee effectively converts the business's unsecured obligation into a personal obligation of the guarantor, which can be enforced alongside a Service agreement form or other related business documents.

 Why You Need a Unsecured Promissory Note

 You are lending money to a family member or friend and need a written document to establish the transaction as a bona fide loan rather than a gift, which preserves your ability to claim a bad debt deduction and avoids gift tax implications with the IRS.
+Review our free unsecured promissory note template for the standard format.

 You are extending a personal loan where the borrower does not have specific assets to pledge as collateral, and you want clear documentation of the repayment terms, interest rate, and your remedies in case of default.
+Our High-quality contract drafting can prepare a customized note that complies with your state's usury laws.

-Your business is lending money to another business or individual and needs a formal promissory note documenting the unsecured obligation for accounting, tax reporting, and legal enforcement purposes.
+Your business is lending money to another business or individual and needs a formal Sample promissory note documenting the unsecured obligation for accounting, tax reporting, and legal enforcement purposes.

 You received an informal promise to repay a loan and want to formalize the arrangement with a written note that creates a legally enforceable obligation with clear terms and remedies.
+For larger or more complex transactions, consider using a full loan agreement that includes additional covenants and protections.

 Key Sections in a Unsecured Promissory Note